 Since women have shorter urethras than men, they are at higher risk of developing a urinary tract infection, as there is less distance for the bacteria to travel to reach the bladder.
 Furthermore, a woman’s urethral opening is closer to anal and vaginal bacterial sources.
 Consequently, while men are not immune to UTIs, women are medically advised to take extra precautions to avoid UTIs during sexual intercourse and female hygiene routines.
 If you would like more information on best practices and preventive measures to avoid UTIs, our doctors would be happy to provide that information for you at PACS Urgent Care!

 For excellent urinary tract infection treatment, we welcome you to come to PACS Urgent Care!
 Walk-in appointments are accepted.
 We have 2 convenient locations to serve you.
 Visit us during the hours of 8:00 AM to 8:00 PM, seven days a week.
-You can also make an online check-in in advance through our website or by giving us a call.
-We serve patients from Alexandria VA, Ruther Glen VA, Bagdad VA, Athens VA, Balty VA, and Doswell VA.
+For more information, contact us today or online check-in.
+We have convenient locations to serve you in Alexandria VA, and Ruther Glen VA.
+We serve patients from Alexandria VA, Huntington VA, Arlington VA, Ruther Glen VA, Bagdad VA, Athens VA, Doswell VA, and surrounding areas.